The new Research Councils UK (RCUK) Open Access policy: what it means for you

 Who administers the fund?

 - Researchers wishing to use the RCUK block grant will need to contact Liz Francis, Head of Research Grants and Contracts.
-Liz does not arbitrate what can and cannot be funded, nor place any restriction on access to the fund as long as the applicants and outputs qualify (i.e. are RCUK-funded and accepted for publication after 1st April 2013).
-However, any funds specified for APCs within grants awarded prior to 1st April 2013 should be used before using the RCUK OA block grant.
+Liz does not arbitrate what can and cannot be funded, nor place any restriction on access to the fund, as long as the applicants and outputs qualify (i.e. are RCUK-funded and accepted for publication after 1st April 2013).
+However, any funds specified for APCs within grants awarded prior to 1st April 2013 should be used before applying for funds from the RCUK block grant.

 Can I use the fund to make old outputs Open Access?